 100% Leather, microfiber or synthetic leather

-You can choose artificial leather or leather gloves.
+You can choose between artificial leather or leather gloves.
 Leather gloves last longer.
 The chance of them tearing (especially at the seams) is considerably smaller.
 However, maintaining leather gloves is very important.
-To do this, grease the gloves once a month with leather grease, otherwise the leather gloves will quickly show cracks due to dehydration.
-There is often a big difference in the quality of the leather.
-The leather that is mainly used is bovine leather, this leather is extremely suitable for a high-quality glove.
-By the way, nowadays there are microfiber and synthetic leather boxing gloves that are at least as strong, if not stronger, than real natural leather.
+To do this, grease the gloves once a month with leather grease, otherwise the leather gloves will quickly show cracks due to drying out.
+There is also often a big difference in the quality of the leather.
+The leather that is mainly used is cowhide, this leather is extremely suitable for a good quality glove.
+Incidentally, there are now microfiber and boxing gloves made of synthetic leather that are at least as strong, if not stronger, than real natural leather.

-For the strength of the gloves, it is important that the stitching is double stitched at critical points.
-This means in places where there is a lot of pressure on the leather and fabric.
+For the strength of the gloves it is important that the stitching is double stitched at critical points.
+That is to say at the places where there is a lot of pressure on the leather and fabric.
 This ensures that the gloves do not break at the stitching (this is generally the place where most gloves break first).

 Lining

-This is generally made of fabric for all gloves.
-Feel carefully to see if the lining has any imperfections or loose threads.
-The lining must flow smoothly with the glove, so that it will not break easily and will not cause irritation when worn.
+This is generally the case with all gloves made of fabric.
+Feel the lining for any irregularities or loose threads.
+The lining should flow nicely with the glove, so that it will not break easily and does not cause irritation when wearing.

 Weight

-1. Never leave your gloves in your bag or in the car after use.
-The gloves remain moist in your bag and in the car you expose the gloves to extreme temperatures and temperature differences.
+- Never leave your gloves in your bag or in the car after use.
+In your bag the gloves will remain damp and in the car you expose the gloves to extreme temperatures and temperature differences.
 Let the gloves dry as quickly as possible at room temperature.
 Preferably use a deodorizer to dry them better.

-2. After use, it is best to fill your boxing gloves with a deodorizer (such as Hayabusa, No-Stink or Rival) and let them dry in a place with a constant room temperature.
+- After use, it is best to fill your boxing gloves with a deodorizer (for example from Hayabusa, No-Stink or Rival) and let them dry in a place with a constant room temperature.

-3. Grease leather gloves well but thinly with leather grease once a month (note: dried sweat causes the leather to dry.
-The leather must be kept supple at all times to prevent cracks).
+- Grease leather gloves well but thinly once a month with leather grease (note: dried sweat causes the leather to dry out.
+The leather must be kept supple at all times to prevent cracking).
 Good leather grease does not contain acids that attack the leather.
 Pay close attention to this!

-4. Make sure you have short nails when using the gloves.
-Long nails can damage the lining and ultimately destroy it.
+- Make sure you have short nails when using the gloves, as long nails can damage and eventually destroy the lining.

-5. It is best not to use your gloves on the punching bag.
-This causes the gloves to wear out very quickly.
+- It is best not to use your gloves on the punching bag.
+This will cause the gloves to wear out very quickly.
 There are also special bag gloves for sale.

-If you choose a glove with the above quality features and you use and maintain the gloves according to the above tips, the gloves will last approximately 9 months to a year with training 2 to 3 times a week.
-Whether the gloves can last even a little longer or perhaps a little shorter depends on your punching power and the training intensity.
+If you choose a glove with the above quality characteristics and you use and maintain the gloves according to the above tips, the gloves will last about 6 months to a year with 2 to 3 training sessions a week.
+Whether the gloves can last even longer or perhaps even shorter depends on your punching power and the training intensity .